 However, you need to make sure that you decrease the nitrogen levels once they reach the flowering phase.
 This is the best time that you’re going to increase the phosphorous levels.
 Phosphorous is essential since it helps the buds to fully develop.
 You can also expect these buds to become denser if you increase provide them to increase phosphorous levels.

 Many experienced growers top dress the soil with worm castings to increase phosphorous.
-There are also those that regularly feed their plants with compost tea.
+Some regularly feed their plants with compost tea.
 Moreover, make sure that you properly measure each nutrient.
 You want to ensure that you apply the correct blend and ratio to avoid overfeeding.

 Professional growers understand that bigger lights produce bigger buds.
 Regardless of whether you’re growing cannabis indoors or outdoors, you must provide your plants the best light possible.
 There are no cutting corners here when it comes to providing light to your plants.

-By providing them a consistent amount and distance of the light from your plants, you can expect your plants to grow happily and healthy.
-You’re goal to produce bigger buds us much easier to achieve if you do this.
+By providing them a consistent amount and distance of light from your plants, you can expect your plants to grow happily and healthy.
+Your goal to produce bigger buds is much easier to achieve if you do this.
 And for those who are growing cannabis outdoors, you must place adequate space between pots and trenches.
 It should be far enough so that the sides of the cannabis can receive full sun.
 It’s highly recommended that you grow plants on a south-facing slope.

 Also, don’t forget how important it is to acquire experience if you truly want to ensure that you get to grow healthier and bigger buds.
 If you’re a beginner, then accept the fact that mistakes can happen.
 What is important is that you learn from your errors and try to improve your setup.
 Don’t give up if you’ve failed to produce big buds from your first try; instead, try to figure out what’s wrong.

 Conducting online research is also vital if you want to become a successful grower.
-It’s very important that you read books and articles regarding how to grow bigger buds outdoors.
+You must read books and articles regarding how to grow bigger buds outdoors.
 Research can go a long way and this can help you become a smart and more successful grower.
 It’s also recommended that you ask for tips and advice from your friends, families, or fellow growers who have conducted thorough research and have to acquire adequate experience when it comes to cannabis cultivation.

 Fortunately, there are many websites on the Internet today that offer tutorials or give out the how-to guide for you to become an expert grower.
 Don’t forget to also check forums or join an online community where growers gather together and share their best practices.
 By doing this, you’re helping yourself become the best cannabis cultivator you can ever be.